Katina (orca)

-Katina (born c.
-1975) is a female orca who lives at SeaWorld Orlando in Florida.
+Katina (c.
+1975 – December 20, 2025) was a female orca who lived at SeaWorld Orlando in Florida.
 She was captured off Iceland at approximately three years of age on 26 October 1978.
-She is the most successful breeding female orca in captivity.
-SeaWorld Orlando celebrates her birthday on 1 June every year.
+She was the most successful breeding female orca in captivity.
+SeaWorld Orlando celebrated her birthday on June 1 every year.

 Transfers

-Upon her capture, Katina was purchased by Marineland in Niagara Falls, Ontario, Canada, where she was first named Kandu 6.
+Katina was born around 1975.
+Upon her capture, Katina was purchased by Marineland in Niagara Falls, Ontario, Canada, where she was first named "Kandu 6".
 She was shipped to the facility soon after.
 However, she did not spend much time there.
 Sometime between April and June 1979, Katina was bought by SeaWorld.
 She was first sent to their park in San Diego.
 In 1982, Katina was moved to SeaWorld Ohio in Aurora with another female named Kasatka, also captured in Iceland in October 1978.
 For two years, the two would perform in the Ohio park during the summer months and then be moved back to San Diego for the winter.
 Finally, in September or October 1984, Katina was transferred to SeaWorld Orlando.
-She has remained there ever since.
+She remained there until her death on December 20, 2025.